bbanting/budgettool/README.md

 - [ ] When tags are removed by user, put into "old_tags" if there are entries that reference it
 - [ ] Watch dog or timeout for current year when changed from outside the shell
 - [ ] Put records in records directory
+- [ ] return an args dictionary including the branch instead of a list
+- [ ] Fix branch fallthrough behaviour and extra arguments problem
+  - extra args should probably stop the command
+- [ ] n parameter for validators so they are skipped once n is reached?

 ## Notes
 - Remove ability to do one-off commands?